vfishv/Boost-for-Android/README.md

 Tested with **Boost 1.69.0** and **Google's Ndk 19c**  (current versions as of March 2019).

-Building on a Linux machine is officially supported.
+Building on a Linux/Docker machine is officially supported.
 Mac and Windows should work fine too but the details of setting up the relevant environments (eg. Cygwin or Homebrew) is beyond the scope of what this project tries to do.

-If you want to use an operating system other than Linux when building, the easiest option is to use virtual machines.
+If you want to use an operating system other than Linux/Docker when building, the easiest option is to use virtual machines.
 On your OS of choice install VirtualBox, and with it create a Linux virtual machine with where you do the building.
 No matter what OS you use to build with, the resulting binaries can then be copied to any other, and used from then on as if you had built on there to start with (theyre cross compiled *for* android and have no memory of *where* they were built).

 Works with **clang** (llvm)
 *- as of ndk 16 google no longer supports gcc*.